 In the event of a technical malfunction or other problem that disrupts the Annual Meeting, the Company may adjourn, recess, or expedite the Annual Meeting, or take such other action that the Company deems appropriate considering the circumstances.
 Representatives of Broadridge Financial Solutions will have technicians ready to assist you with any technical difficulties you may have accessing the virtual meeting.
-If you encounter any difficulties accessing the virtual meeting during the Meeting, please call toll free: 1-800-586-1548; if calling from the United States, or if calling internationally, please call: (303) 562-9288.
+If you encounter any difficulties accessing the virtual Annual Meeting during the check-in or meeting time, please call the technical support number that will be posted on the virtual shareholder meeting log-in page.